moondance-labs/tanssi-docs/learn/appchains/runtime-features.md

 ---
 title: Core Runtime Features
-description: Learn about the core features of a Tanssi appchain, the transactions types, how they are executed and included in a block, and the forkless runtime upgrades
+description: Learn about the core features of a Tanssi network, the transactions types, how they are executed and included in a block, and the forkless runtime upgrades.
 ---

 # Core Runtime Features {: #core-runtime-features }

 ## Introduction {: #introduction}

-Appchains deployed through Tanssi have [many benefits](/learn/tanssi/overview/#what-tanssi-provides){target=\_blank} due to its unique [architecture](/learn/tanssi/overview/#tanssi-architecture){target=\_blank}.
+Networks deployed through Tanssi have [many benefits](/learn/tanssi/overview/#what-tanssi-provides){target=\_blank} due to its unique [architecture](/learn/tanssi/overview/#tanssi-architecture){target=\_blank}.

-Nevertheless, Tanssi appchains are also unique due to the [framework](/learn/framework/){target=\_blank} (Substrate) they are built on top of, which provides some unique characteristics that developers can leverage to fine-tune specific behaviors in their runtime.
+Nevertheless, Tanssi-powered networks are also unique due to the [framework](/learn/framework/){target=\_blank} (Substrate) they are built on top of, which provides some unique characteristics that developers can leverage to fine-tune specific behaviors in their runtime.

-This section covers some of these Tanssi appchain core runtime-specific features, including the different origins a transaction might have, the different types of transactions and how they are executed and included in a block, the special account known as _SUDO_, and the quite unique feature of Tanssi appchains: the forkless runtime upgrades.
+This section covers some of these Tanssi network core runtime-specific features, including the different origins a transaction might have, the different types of transactions and how they are executed and included in a block, the special account known as _SUDO_, and the quite unique feature of Tanssi networks: the forkless runtime upgrades.

 ## Origins {: #origins}

-Generally speaking, all calls in a Tanssi appchain have an origin.
+Generally speaking, all calls in a Tanssi network have an origin.
 But what is an origin?
 Developers from the EVM realm might be familiar with the concept of _msg.sender_ in EVM transactions.
-Origins are to Tanssi appchains what _msg.sender_ is to an EVM transaction, but supercharged with many extra functionalities.
+Origins are to Tanssi networks what _msg.sender_ is to an EVM transaction, but supercharged with many extra functionalities.

 An origin defines where the call is coming from.
-In contrast to Ethereum-compatible chains, there can be many origins in Tanssi appchains.
+In contrast to Ethereum-compatible chains, there can be many origins in Tanssi networks.
 For example, the _msg.sender_ of an EVM transaction is known as a _signed origin_, which means that the call is a transaction that was signed by some on-chain account's private key.
 This allows the runtime to authenticate the source of the call and, for example, charge transaction fees to the associated account.

 However, origins can do much more than represent a private key/public key pair.
 Origins also have different privilege levels.
 For example, a _signed origin_ can send a transaction that is dispatched by the private key/public key pair but should not be able to authorize a runtime upgrade.